jaade0587/jaade0587/Diffie-Hellmann File Transfer/README.md

 No pre-shared secret required

-Demonstrates secure key agreement over an insecure channel
+Length-prefixed encrypted data framing

 **How It Works**

 Client and server exchange DH public values

-Both sides derive the same shared secret
+A shared secret is computed independently on both sides

 A session key is derived from the shared secret

-Data is encrypted and transferred securely
+File data is encrypted and transmitted securely

 **Usage**